oakmanjacob/bank_benchmark_rs/README.md

 - What is the output of this call of "balance"?
 - Does it match what you expect?
-- What doe you expect?
+- What do you expect?
 - What are the outcomes of all the "balance" calls during the execution?
 - Is that what you expect?